P10: Mental Models - Reality is Closer Than We Think

 - Practicing Self-Correction before external circumstances force it upon you.

-- Creating Systems of Accountability like checklists, second opinions, and reflection routines.
+- Creating Systems of Accountability like checklists, second opinions, decision logs, and reflection routines.

 With simple habits that prioritize clarity, you can prevent minor distortions from spiraling into larger mistakes.
-Because saving time only works if you’re heading in the right direction.
+Saving time only works if you’re heading in the right direction.

 The Danger of Outdated Models in a Nonlinear, High-Stakes World

-"Certainty isn't a green light.
-It's a warning sign!"
+Stop treating certainty as a green light.
+It's a warning sign!

 Beginner’s Mind as a Competitive Advantage

-For much of history, certainty was considered a strength.
-It was seen as a sign of reliable judgment and expertise.
+For much of history, certainty was considered a sign of expertise.

 The people and businesses thriving now share one key trait: adaptability.
 This comes from cultivating what Zen practice calls shoshin, or “Beginner’s Mind.”